inbzar/docs/apps/docs/content/user-guide/taxes/manage.md

 ### Change Tax Provider

 The tax provider that you choose defines how taxes are calculated for products and shipping options on checkout.
-Medusa provides a default tax provider with the name “System Tax Provider”.
+InBzar provides a default tax provider with the name “System Tax Provider”.

 If you have integrated a custom tax provider and want to use it to calculate taxes in a region: